AnLoMinus/Nesle/KingMenu.md

 Performing the vulnerability in order to gain access to the target network or device.

 #### 5. Active Intrusion attempts phase:
-Installing a governance framework and obtaining access to further networks on the target network
+Installing a governance framework and obtaining access to further networks If a penetration tester has accomplished breaching the security perimeter or exploiting a target device, they can activate malware or some method to enable continued access, much like a real advanced persistent threat. on the target network

 #### 6. Post-test exploitation and risk identification phase:
 Vulnerabilities and flaws in security mechanisms are listed.